Ynn/selfstar/exercises/follow-me.md

 <u>Question 5 - Using DimmerLights:</u> Change your implementation to take dimmer lights into account.
 One way to achieve this is to try to turn on as many binary lights as possible and then turn the DimmerLights to reach the targeted power by adjusting their powers.

-<u>Question 6 (optional) - Using heterogeneous lights:</u> In the previous questions, we assumed that all the lights had the same nominal consumption.
-Try to write a more generic algorithm to manage heterogeneous lights.
+<u>Question 6 (optional) - Using heterogeneous lights:</u> In the previous questions, we assumed that all the lights had the same nominal power consumption.

+Now, you can try to write a more generic algorithm to manage heterogeneous lights.

 First consider only the problem with BinaryLights.
 To do that, you might have to test all the combinations of BinaryLights.
 This can be achieved by solving the [Subset sum problem](https://en.wikipedia.org/wiki/Subset_sum_problem).